Upper bounds on the purity of Wigner positive quantum states that verify the Wigner entropy conjecture: Introduction

+Here and throughout, we denote the state purity by $\mu:=2\pi\int dq\,dp\,W^2(q,p)$.
+The pure-state endpoint is characterized by Hudson's theorem \cite{Hudson1974}, which states that a pure continuous-variable state has an everywhere non-negative Wigner function if and only if it is Gaussian.
+Consequently, the physical Wigner-non-negative states with $\mu=1$ are precisely pure Gaussian states and attain equality in Conjecture~\ref{Conj1}.

-while $S$ denotes for Shannon entropy and the lower bound is attained by any pure Gaussian state. \end{conjecture} A convenient one-parameter family that interpolates between the Shannon case and higher moments is given by the Wigner--R\'enyi entropies defined in \cite{Kalka2023,Dias2023}, which reduce to the Wigner entropy when $\alpha\to 1$.
+A convenient one-parameter family that interpolates between the Shannon case and higher moments is given by the Wigner--R\'enyi entropies defined in \cite{Kalka2023,Dias2023}, which reduce to the Wigner entropy when $\alpha\to 1$.
 The Wigner entropy and phase-space methods have been used in diverse contexts, ranging from noisy polarizers \cite{Aifer2023} to high-energy physics \cite{Barata2023} and non-equilibrium field theory \cite{Reiche2022}; see also \cite{Garttner2023,VanHerstraeten2023continuous,Salazar2023} for broader phase-space perspectives.

 While the conjecture remains unanswered for the general Wigner-non-negative states, several partial results have been proven: \cite{Dias2023} proved that the conjectured lower bound holds for the Wigner--R\'enyi entropy of all Wigner-non-negative states in the regime for R\'enyi parameter $\alpha\ge 2$, but their argument does not extend to $\alpha \rightarrow 1$, which is what a full proof of the Wigner entropy conjecture would require.
 Through a different direction, \cite{LiebSolovej2014} established sharp coherent-state entropy inequalities for all R\'enyi parameters via the Wehrl-to-Wigner connection for beam-splitter outputs with one vacuum input.
 This implies the conjectured bound for a special beam-splitter subclass for all $\alpha$ (including $\alpha \rightarrow 1$).
 Furthermore, \cite{VanHerstraetenCerf2025} recently proved the conjecture for the Wigner--R\'enyi entropy for R\'enyi parameter $\alpha\ge 1/2$, which in particular includes the Wigner entropy but is for beam-splitter states only.